Energinet-DataHub/energy-origin/doc/architecture/adr/0002-gitops.md

 In GitOps **all** infrastructure and deployments are defined in a Git repository.

-Storing all of this in a Git repository enabled full **transparency and traceability** in what state the platform is in.
+Storing all of this in a Git repository enables full **transparency and traceability** about the state of the platform.

-In GitOps a **Operator** is used to keep the environment in sync with the repository.
+In GitOps an **Operator** is used to keep the environment in sync with the repository.
 This operator continually monitors both the environment *(running state)* and the git repository *(wanted state)*, if the states drift from each other, the operator will correct the *running state* towards the *wanted state*.

-This removed the possibility to perform changes into the environment without changing the repository.
+This removes the possibility to perform changes in the environment without changing the repository.

-This in turn changes the old behavior in many Operation teams, *perform change -> document change* where the last part not always happens, to *document change in git* and the system automatically updated the *running state* to the *wanted state*
+This in turn changes the old behavior in many Operation teams from *perform change -> document change* where the last part does not always happen, to *document change in git* and the system automatically updates the *running state* to the *wanted state*

 ![image](../images/common_gitops_pipeline.png)

 ### Positive Consequences

-* All changes to the environment are document in a permanent history in a Git repository.
+* All changes to the environment are documented as permanent history in a Git repository.
 * Changes to the environment can be gated behind pull-requests to ensure the team or other parties agree with the changes.
 * No direct access to the environment for developers or operations.